TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Evaluation

 \textbf{Evaluation.} To evaluate the CDFSL performance, we sample 200 tasks from the test split for each dataset.
 Then, we use testing accuracy on unseen samples of a new-domain target dataset.
 Following~\citet{triantafillou_meta-dataset_2020}, the number of classes and support/query sets are sampled uniformly at random regarding the dataset specifications.
-On the computational front, we present the computation cost in MAC operations and the peak memory footprint (\textit{i.e.}~the memory of the model parameters, optimisers and activations).
-We further measure latency and energy consumption when running end-to-end DNN training on actual edge devices.
+On the computational front, we present the computation cost in MAC operations and the memory usage.
+We measure latency and energy consumption (see Appendix~\ref{app:detailed exp setup:eval} for evaluation details) when running end-to-end DNN training on actual edge devices (see Appendix~\ref{app:implementation} for system implementation).

-\textbf{Baselines.} We compare \textit{\sysname} with the following five baselines: (1) \textit{None} does not perform any on-device training; (2) \textit{FullTrain}~\cite{pan_survey_2010} fine-tunes the entire model, representing a conventional transfer-learning approach; (3) \textit{LastLayer}~\cite{ren_tinyol_ijcnn21,lee_learning_2020} updates the last layer only; (4) \textit{TinyTL}~\cite{cai_tinytl_nips20} updates the augmented lite-residual modules while freezing the backbone; and (5) \textit{SparseUpdate} of MCUNetV3~\cite{lin2022ondevice}, is a prior state-of-the-art (SOTA) method for on-device training that statically pre-determines which layers and channels to update before deployment and then updates them online.
+\textbf{Baselines.} We compare \textit{\sysname} with the following five baselines: (1) \textit{None} does not perform any on-device training; (2) \textit{FullTrain}~\citep{pan_survey_2010} fine-tunes the entire model, representing a conventional transfer-learning approach; (3) \textit{LastLayer}~\citep{ren_tinyol_ijcnn21,lee_learning_2020} updates the last layer only; (4) \textit{TinyTL}~\citep{cai_tinytl_nips20} updates the augmented lite-residual modules while freezing the backbone; and (5) \textit{SparseUpdate} of MCUNetV3~\citep{lin2022ondevice}, is a prior state-of-the-art (SOTA) method for on-device training that statically pre-determines which layers and channels to update before deployment and then updates them online.